 BIO

-Cristina Lei Rodriguez’s art has been exhibited internationally and nationally at museums, institutions and galleries such as the Serpentine Gallery (London), Brooklyn Academy of Music (New York), Galerie Emmanuel Perrotin (Paris, Miami), Team Gallery and Deitch Projects (both New York), Blum and Poe (Los Angeles).
-Rodriguez’s work is included in the permanent collections of The Metropolitan Museum of Art (New York), Astrup Fearnley Museum of Modern Art (Oslo), Perez Art Museum Miami, The Bass (Miami), among others.
-Rodriguez has completed public works for Art in Public Places at the Westchester Art and Cultural Center and the Miami International Airport.
-Her work has been reviewed by Elle, Vogue, The New York Times, Financial Times, Wallpaper, The New Yorker, Modern Painters, and Arte al Día International.
+Over the last 20 years, Rodriguez has exhibited her work internationally and nationally at museums, institutions and galleries such as the Serpentine Gallery (London), Brooklyn Academy of Music (New York), Galerie Emmanuel Perrotin (Paris, Miami), Team Gallery and Deitch Projects (both New York) and Blum and Poe (Los Angeles).
+Rodriguez’s work is included in the permanent collections of The Metropolitan Museum of Art (New York), Astrup Fearnley Museum of Modern Art (Oslo), Perez Art Museum Miami and The Bass (Miami), among others.
+Rodriguez has been featured in selective survey shows such as “Nomen: American Women Artists 1945- Today” at Phillips Contemporary in 2019, “No Man’s Land: Women Artist from the Rubell Family Collection”, and “Uncertain States of America” which traveled between 2005- 2008 to museums around the world.
+Her work has been reviewed by Elle, Vogue, The New York Times, Financial Times, Wallpaper, The New Yorker, Modern Painters, Art in America and Arte al Día International.

 CRISTINA LEI RODRIGUEZ